-- Ports are only allowed to join the same LAG if (1) the LACP system priority matches, (2) the LACP port admin key matches, and (3) the LACP port channel key matches (if configured). - If the port channel admin key (lacp admin key Port Channel) is not set when a channel group is formed (i.e., it has the null value of 0), the operational key is set to the same value as the operational key of the first member port.
-Note that when the LAG is no longer used, the port channel admin key is reset to 0.
+- Ports are only allowed to join the same LAG if (1) the LACP system priority matches, (2) the LACP port admin key matches, and (3) the LACP port channel key matches (if configured). - If the port channel admin key (lacp admin key Port Channel) is not set when a channel group is formed (i.e., it has the null value of 0), this key is set to the same value as the port admin key (lacp admin key Ethernet Interface) used by the interfaces that joined the group.
+Note that when the LAG is no longer used, the port channel admin key is reset to 0. - If the port channel admin key is set to a non-default value, the operational key is based upon LACP PDUs received from the partner, and the channel admin key is reset to the default value.
+The trunk identifier will also be changed by this process.

 '''

-Console(config) #interface port-channel 1
+Console(config)#interface port-channel 1

-Console(config-if) #lacp admin-key 3
+Console(config-if)#lacp admin-key 3

 Console(config-if)#

 '''